Analysis | How ‘Flows Before Pros’ Is Disrupting Stock Markets

 Flows before Pros is one way to put it.
 The simple premise here is that in an environment where flows matter more than fundamentals, the guy trading stocks in his basement might be better equipped to judge where money is going next.
 He might have a better sense of the strength of a stock’s particular “story,” for instance, or a better sense of where the forum’s hive mind will go next, than portfolio managers wedded to their valuation models.
 In a more-than-a-little-ironic turn of events, the professionals may now be chasing retail flows.

 Short sellers -- funds that borrow a stock and sell it, betting that the price will have gone down by the time they have to buy it to give it back -- have become the target.
 Such firms usually would unveil a new position to great attention, expecting to cast a cloud over the company’s shares.
-The scrum this year over GameStop -- in which retail traders have gone head-to-head with short-selling firm Citron Research -- suggests that could become a thing of the past.
+The scrum this year over GameStop -- in which retail traders went head-to-head with short-selling firm Citron Research -- suggests that could become a thing of the past, and in fact, Citron’s Andrew Left announced on Jan.
+29 that the firm will no longer publish short selling research.
 A hedge fund or short-seller advertising a bet against a stock might now be the equivalent of waving a red flag to r/wallstreetbets’ herd of bulls: a signal to charge in with call options and force a move higher.
 The predators have turned prey.

 The folks on r/wallstreetbets often target stocks where they see a possibility of exploiting a structural weakness in markets.
 For instance, some have been upfront about buying stock options to try to squeeze share prices higher.
 (Options are contracts that give the holder the right to buy or sell the underlying security at a predetermined price after a set period of time, and the new and commission-free apps such as Robinhood have made options trading far easier.)
 The idea is that buying a ton of options forces market-makers -- the middlemen in the transaction -- to hedge their own exposure by buying the stock in the underlying company.
 That dynamic may be enough to move a target share price upwards, which can then spark more call-buying in a frenzied feedback loop: The stock goes up, short sellers give up, they buy stock to surrender, and their buying pushes the stock up more.